bartze/workspace/core-node/README.md

 This project includes a basic "calculator" that can add and subtract numbers.
 It also has tests to make sure it works correctly.

+Also 2 folders with code and clases has been added, in order to continue learning Node.js

 Let's Get Started!

 1. **What you'll need:**